Skip To Main Content

 School And Community

-There are 952 students enrolled as of October 2022.
-One third of our student population is made up of immigrants representing 45 different countries and 36 languages, making Portland High School (PHS) one of the most diverse high schools north of Boston.
+There are 791 students enrolled as of September 15, 2025.
+Approximately 40% of our student population is made up of immigrants representing 39 different countries and 26 languages, making Portland High School (PHS) one of the most diverse high schools north of Boston.
 PHS cultivates the academic, social, emotional and civic skills of every student by fostering a mindset of lifelong learning and inspiring students to become dynamic participants in our local and global community.
 A Freshman Academy paves the way to academic success through high school, and a robust set of extended learning opportunities and internships are available to all students.

 Student Demographics